Marv Albert: New Jersey Nets (YES)

 In 2005, Albert officially became the lead play-by-play man for the New Jersey Nets franchise started calling their games on the YES Network, often teaming with Brooklyn native and NBA veteran Mark Jackson.
 With that, the Nets had employed all three Albert brothers during the franchise's history; Al started his broadcast career with the Nets during their ABA days, while Steve called Nets games during the late 1970s and 1980s.
-Beginning with the 2008–09 season, Albert was also paired with his TNT broadcast colleague Mike Fratello on the YES Network.
-However, with the Nets' struggles in the 2009–10 season, Nets management relegated Albert to secondary play-by-play.
-Since then, Ian Eagle has taken over the broadcasts.
+Beginning with the 2008–09 season, he was also paired with his TNT broadcast colleague Mike Fratello on the YES Network.
+However, with the Nets' struggles in the 2009–10 season, Nets management relegated him Albert to secondary play-by-play and was replaced by Ian Eagle.
 In 2011, Albert left the YES Network to join CBS Sports for NFL and NCAA tournament coverage.

 Other basketball-related ventures

 Albert hosts a basketball-focused interview show on NBA TV, which also airs on YES.

 Albert also hosted the Dazzling Dunks and Basketball Bloopers VHS tape by NBA Entertainment in 1988.

 Since 2003, Albert has also been providing the play-by-play voice on the NBA Live video-game series from EA Sports, a role he fulfilled until NBA Live 10.

 From 2011 to 2015, Albert announced NCAA Men's Division I Basketball Championship tournament games, the result of longtime tournament broadcaster CBS handing off some of its coverage to Turner Sports.

 In February 2016, Albert and Turner Sports announced that he would no longer call NCAA Tournament basketball games, stating that calling four games in one day during the first round, and a total of six matches in three days during the first two rounds, was too much for his 74-year-old voice to handle.
 Albert said that he "felt it was the wiser move to go primarily NBA at this stage."

+In 2022, Albert appeared in the Playoffs on NBA Lane short film alongside ESPN sideline reporter Malika Andrews.